 The digital implementation of our employee survey allows for a never seen before, open feedback culture.
 Results can be viewed and implemented by everyone!

 Frankly speaking: open is better

 Yes, we do.
 That’s precisely what we mean, at least partially.
-As much as they are always anonymous, the individual ratings are visible to everyone as a team, department or company scores.
+As much as they're always anonymous, the individual ratings are visible to everyone as a team, department, or company scores.
 Within a team, the members can consult other members’ comments by name.
-And there are good reasons why, at Pulse, we have opted for more openness with feedback!
+And, there are good reasons why, with Pulse Feedback, we have opted for more openness with feedback!